 Peru, southern Andes.
 Poncho with Musicians (Poncho con músicos), late 17th–early 18th century.
 Cotton, camelid-fiber, and silk and metallic-thread tapestry weave; 69 1/2 x 66 in.
 Los Angeles County Museum of Art, Gift of Miss Bella Mabury, M.40.1.76.
 Photo © Museum Associates/LACMA

-Mexico or Guatemala.
+Unidentified artists.
 Coconut-Shell Cup (Coco chocolatero), 17th–18th century.
 Polished and engraved coconut shell and silver; 4 1/2 x 4 x 2 1/2 in.
 Los Angeles County Museum of Art, gift of Ronald A. Belkin, Long Beach, California, in memory of Charles B. Tate, M.2015.69.2.
 Photo: © Museum Associates/LACMA